Pakuan City F.C.

 Pakuan City Football Club (simply known as Pakuan City or PCFC) is an Indonesian football club based in Bogor, West Java.
-They currently compete in the Liga 3.
+They currently compete in the Liga 4.

+Nickname

+Pakuan City FC has the nickname "Kijang Siliwangi".
+This name was chosen because kijang comes from the same species as deer, an animal that is synonymous with the city of Bogor, while the word Siliwangi is taken from the name of Prabu Siliwangi who was one of the strongest kings who ever led the Pajajaran kingdom.

 History

 Founded in 2021, Pakuan City made club debut into Indonesia football by joining the third-tier league Indonesia Liga 3 in 2021.
 They have acquired Cirebon FC which previously competed in Liga 3, they also moved their homebase from Cirebon to Bogor.

 The CEO of Pakuan City, Dodi Irwan Suparno, seems very serious about rebuilding football in Bogor.
 With a background as a veterinarian entrepreneur who owns a number of pet shop outlets in West Java, he immediately took care of Pakuan City FC as CEO.
 He is known as a football fan and has a great desire to develop soccer at an early age.

 Pakuan City FC's gait began by participating in the 2021 Bogor Mayor's Cup tournament.
 They succeeded in becoming champions after defeating Ebod Jaya in the final match, they even got rid of big-name clubs from Bandung Regency in the semifinals.